docker/docs/compose/wordpress.md

         cd my_wordpress/

-3. Create a `docker-compose.yml` file that will start your `WordPress` blog and a separate `MySQL` instance with a volume mount for data persistence:
+3. Create a `docker-compose.yml` file that starts your `WordPress` blog and a separate `MySQL` instance with a volume mount for data persistence: